valeriansaliou/sonic/README.md

 ## Demo

 Sonic is integrated in all Crisp search products on the [Crisp](https://crisp.chat/) platform.
+It is used to index half a billion objects on a $5/mth 1-vCPU SSD cloud server.
+Crisp users use it to search in their messages, conversations, contacts, helpdesk articles and more.

 **You can test Sonic live on: [Crisp Helpdesk](https://help.crisp.chat/), and get an idea of the speed and relevance of Sonic search results.**